Close

 Processing Times by Visa Type

 Standard processing times for Slovenia visas are 15 calendar days for short-term Schengen visas.
-This period may be extended to up to 45 days if additional scrutiny or further documentation is required, and in exceptional circumstances up to 60 days.
+This period may be extended to up to 45 days if additional scrutiny or further documentation is required.
 Processing times for long-term residence permits typically range from 30 to 90 days, with work and study permits requiring more extensive evaluation due to additional documentation requirements.

 Costs and Fee Structure